danmarz/my-digital-garden/_pages/learning.md

 § ― selected sections

+# December 2021
+* <a href="https://www.goodreads.com/book/show/3735293-clean-code">Clean Code: A Handbook of Agile Software Craftsmanship</a> by Robert "Uncle Bob" C. Martin  ―  currently 📖

 # November 2021
-* <a href="https://www.goodreads.com/book/show/41181911-super-thinking">Super Thinking: The Big Book of Mental Models</a> by Gabriel Weinberg  ―  currently 📖
+* <a href="https://www.goodreads.com/book/show/41181911-super-thinking">Super Thinking: The Big Book of Mental Models</a> by Gabriel Weinberg
 * <a href="https://frontendmasters.com/courses/api-design-nodejs/">Frontend Masters - API Design in Node.js (using Express & Mongo)</a> by Scott Moss

 # October 2021